-Our study shows that chronic pulmonary aspergillosis is prevalent among AECOPD patients.
-Hence, aspergillus sensitization and presence of CPA must be evaluated, especially with posttubercular COPD patients.
+Our study shows that CPA is prevalent among AECOPD patients.
+Hence, Aspergillus sensitization and the presence of CPA must be evaluated, especially with post-TB COPD patients.

-Our findings highlight the importance of early recognition and management of CPA in COPD patients with acute exacerbations to improve outcomes and reduce hospitalization rates.
+Our findings highlight the importance of early recognition and management of CPA in AECOPD patients to improve outcomes and reduce hospitalization rates.
 Further studies are needed to validate these findings and explore additional risk factors for CPA development in COPD patients.